 Our NYS and NYC Transfer Tax article will explain these taxes, who is responsible for paying them, how they came about, whether it’s possible to avoid them, and how to save money on transfer taxes and other closing costs.

-The New York City transfer tax applies to virtually all residential properties, including condominiums, co-op units, and one—to three-family houses.
-It ranges from 1% for properties under $500,000 to 1.425% for properties above $500,000.
+The New York City transfer tax applies to all residential properties, including condominiums, co-op units, and one—to three-family houses.
+It ranges from 1% for properties under $500,000 to 1.425% for properties above $500,000 and applies to all residential real estate transactions.

-transfer taxesNot to be outdone, New York State imposes its transfer tax on all property transfers above $500.
-In July 2019, NY State passed a new law that added a second transfer tax to NYC’s residential and commercial properties that sell for more than $3 million and $2 million, respectively.
+New York State imposes its transfer tax on all property transfers above $500.
+In July 2019, New York State passed a new law that added a second transfer tax to NYC’s residential and commercial properties that sell for more than $3 million and $2 million, respectively.

 The NY State transfer tax rate is 0.4% for properties that sell for less than $3,000,000, with an additional 0.25% for properties that sell for $3,000,000.
 That means the total effective NYS transfer tax for a $3 million property will be 0.65%.

 The seller is responsible for paying the transfer tax.
-The one main exception is for anyone purchasing in a new development, as sponsors will often try computerto pass the tax on to buyers.
-But this is highly negotiable and often dictated by the overall state of the real estate market.
+The one main exception is for anyone purchasing in a new development, as sponsors will often try to pass the tax on to buyers.
+However, this is highly negotiable and usually dictated by the overall state of the real estate market.
 If the market is hot, sponsors will insist on passing the tax along to buyers, while if it’s a soft market with buyers in control, they can quickly negotiate that the sponsor covers the charge.

 The only exception when a buyer must pay the tax is if the seller decides to skip town.
 If this happens, the buyer will become responsible for the transfer tax.
 The local and state governments are getting paid.

-If you’re selling a home in NYC, many real estate professionals in the city will refer to your combined city and state tax dues as the “NYC Transfer Tax.”
+If you’re selling a home in NYC, many real estate professionals will refer to your combined city and state tax dues as the “NYC Transfer Tax.”

-The transfer tax was introduced in New York City in 1959 and has grown considerably.
-Initially, the fee only applied to real property (meaning co-op sellers didn’t pay it).
-In 1959, sellers only paid a transfer tax of 0.5%, significantly less than the 1.425% city tax paid today.
+New York City introduced the transfer tax in 1959 and has grown considerably.
+Initially, the fee only applied to the transfer of real property (meaning co-op sellers didn’t pay it).
+In 1959, sellers paid a 0.5% transfer tax, significantly less than the 1.425% city tax paid today.

 Another local transfer tax to worry about is the mansion tax, introduced in 1989.
 Luckily for sellers, the purchaser pays the mansion tax.

-Unfortunately, no. It’s impossible to avoid these taxes as only the local and state governments tend to be exempt.
+You cannot avoid these taxes, as only the local and state governments tend to be exempt.
 Simultaneously, only a handful of properties are exempt (we’ll detail these situations below).

 That said, you have some ways to mitigate the transfer tax’s cost, which we’ll describe shortly.